-Whether you’re already working with a project team or you’re seeking a new opportunity, C-SED now offers a course for you!
-Earn up to 5 credits this winter term as you prepare for a 4-6 week field experience in the summer.
+Earn up to 6 credits this winter term as you prepare for a 6-8 week field experience in the spring/summer.

 How does it work?

-In this course, students receive training and oversight in the front-end design process during the semester and then spend 4-6 weeks immersed in a field site while they use design ethnography skills to perform rigorous needs exploration and problem definition.
-Students will work with community partners to identify and refine needs, define the problem, and prioritize and select needs to work on.
-They will also identify and document existing solutions and available community-based assets, generate user requirements and specifications related to the need, and may begin to generate initial concepts.
-The final deliverables for the course are a problem and needs statement report for the community partner and a pitch-format presentation with general concept solutions for one of the needs.
+Students will work with community partners to identify and refine needs, define opportunities, and prioritize needs to work on.
+They also may identify and document existing solutions and available community-based assets, generate user requirements and specifications related to community needs, and begin to generate initial concepts.
+The final deliverables for the course are a fieldwork plan presented at winter 2019 Design Expo and customized report for the partner organization that identifies priority design opportunities in their work.